mussum67/Histopathology_Colorectal_Cancer_Tissue_Segmentation/Readme.md

-This project involves the development and training of a U-Net model for the automated segmentation of colorectal cancer tissues from histological images.
+This project involves the development and training of a U-Net model for the automated segmentation of colorectal cancer tissues from histopathology images.